koszulordie/mat/index.md

 # Timetable

-Check the [official timetable](https://gestioacademica.upf.edu/pds/consultaPublica/look%5Bconpub%5DInicioPubHora ?entradaPublica=true&idiomaPais=ca.ES&centro=804&estudio=8045&PlanDocente=2021) for the fall 2022 term.
+Check the [official timetable](https://gestioacademica.upf.edu/pds/consultaPublica/look[conpub]InicioPubHora?entradaPublica=true&lock=true&@f7e536bed26c009727edf24c0a583d66=@9bee282a7d8e0091&@dee7125d9d9a52ef82586f940dcf3109=@12271687f1f1213a) for the fall 2023 term.

 # Content

-Each session has its own page including the syllabus, content to be watched/read before the session (entirely optional but recommended), links to exercises for practice and supplementary content.
+Each session has its own page including the syllabus and additional content to be watched/read.

 Sessions will be ~2h covering a bunch of related topics.
-To make the most our of each session it would be beneficial to watch/read content supplied before the session takes place.
+To make the most out of each session it would be beneficial to have a look at the content supplied before the session takes place.

 ## Aim

 The sessions will serve several purposes:

 1. Present fundamental concepts
-2. Solve exercises
+2. Live exercise solving
-3. Q&A and discussion
+3. Q&A
 4. Run tutorials

 # Evaluation

-Evaluation will have three components:
+Evaluation will have two components:

 1. [Paper digest]({{ site.baseurl }}{% link papers/papers.md %})
 2. Final test